Keeping our nation’s heritage preserved & pristine

 3. I don’t see the site I’d like to volunteer with listed, what do I do?

 We will begin to update our Park Day map in January 2024 so you can keep up-to-date on local events.
 If you know of an upcoming Park Day event, we would love to have them register so we can let others know.
 Please encourage the site to register online when registration opens in December 2023 at Battlefields.org/parkday, or contact Park Day Coordinator, Eugene Stickley at email@example.com for more information.

 Park Day is an annual hands-on volunteer event to help Civil War, Revolutionary War, and War of 1812 battlefields and historic sites shine their brightest.
 Individual sites receive support from the Trust— including guidance on promotional tactics, advice on how to secure material donations from local businesses, and thank you gifts for volunteers — but have total control of project details.
 Popular types of activities include routine grounds keeping, fence and trail maintenance, painting, and more.
 Learn more about Park Day and how to register online at www.battlefields.org/parkday!

 4. Can I bring my family and friends?

 Yes, please!
 Park Day is open to all history enthusiasts, young and old.
-Check with your particular site to make sure the planned activities are ability appropriate.

 5. How do I share about Park Day?